Classic brick apartment building courtyard

 What return can I expect?+

-We target 8-10%+ annualized returns through distributions and portfolio appreciation.
+We target 8-12% annualized returns through distributions and portfolio appreciation.
+For context, a typical balanced advisory portfolio returns 5-7% annually, and that's after you've already surrendered 30-40% of your capital to taxes to get there.
+The 721 exchange lets your full equity basis work from day one.
 Returns are not guaranteed and depend on portfolio performance, occupancy, operating expenses, and market conditions.

 How are distributions paid?+